Otto Hahn: World War II

 Life became precarious for those married to Jewish women.
 One was Philipp Hoernes, a chemist working for Auergesellschaft, the firm that mined the uranium ore used by the project.
 After the firm let him go in 1944, Hoernes faced being conscripted for forced labour.
 At the age of 60, it was doubtful that he would survive.
 Hahn and Nikolaus Riehl arranged for Hoernes to work at the KWIC, claiming that his work was essential to the uranium project and that uranium was highly toxic, making it hard to find people to work with it.
-Hahn was aware that uranium ore was fairly safe in the laboratory, although not so much for the 2,000 female slave labourers from the Sachsenhausen concentration camp who mined it in Oranienburg.
+Hahn was aware that uranium ore was fairly safe in the laboratory and could be mined safely using the correct equipment and procedures, but the 2,000 female slave labourers from the Sachsenhausen concentration camp who mined it in Oranienburg suffered agonising deaths because their Nazi slavedrivers wilfully neglected their safety.
 Another physicist with a Jewish wife was Heinrich Rausch von Traubenberg.
 Hahn certified that his work was important to the war effort, and that his wife Maria, who had a doctorate in physics, was required as his assistant.
 After he died on 19 September 1944, Maria faced being sent to a concentration camp.
 Hahn mounted a lobbying campaign to get her released, but to no avail, and she was sent to the Theresienstadt Ghetto in January 1945.
 She survived the war, and was reunited with her daughters in England.